chill-music/Hurricane-SpotX/README.md

 <h1>Credits</h1>

-- This repository partially uses <a href="https://github.com/chill-music">Hurricane</a>,
+- This repository partially uses <a href="https://github.com/mrpond/BlockTheSpot">BlockTheSpot</a>, and also some tricks were taken from <a href="https://github.com/khanhas/spicetify-cli">spicetify-cli</a>, many thanks to the contributors